AlexWatson1212/embracing-authenticity/_posts/2025-06-10-music-as-a-mirror.md

 ---

+There’s science behind this too.

+Music activates the amygdala and hippocampus—regions of the brain tied to emotion and memory.
+That’s why a single melody can bring back not just a moment, but a whole emotional landscape.
+Studies in neuroscience suggest that music can even help regulate the autonomic nervous system, soothing us when we’re dysregulated or overwhelmed.

+In trauma research, music is seen as a way to access “implicit memory” — experiences that are stored in the body rather than in words.
+When talk therapy isn’t enough, music becomes a bridge.
+It doesn’t ask us to explain—it just lets us feel.
+And sometimes, that’s the most therapeutic thing of all.

+---

 Looking back now, I realise just how devastatingly lonely my childhood really was.
 I used to dance to keep from falling apart.
 I used to convince myself I was loved when my body knew I wasn’t.